Fix heading order for better accessibility

 Correct heading structure is critical for Google Passage Ranking.

-Google can now index and rank individual passages from a page, independently of the whole page.
-It relies heavily on <h> tags to understand where one topic ends and another begins.
+Google indexes and ranks individual passages from a page independently.
+It relies on <h> tags to understand where one topic ends and another begins.

-- Logical Hierarchy: Allows Google to snip a specific section (e.g., "How to fix header order") and serve it as a Featured Snippet or direct answer.
+- Logical hierarchy: Allows Google to snip a specific section and serve it as a Featured Snippet.

-Fixing heading order isn't just about tidiness; it's about maximizing your content's surface area in search results.
+Fixing heading order maximizes your content's surface area in search results.

-- Re-run Lighthouse - The "Heading elements appear in a sequentially-descending order" audit should pass
+- Re-run Lighthouse - The "Heading elements appear in a sequentially-descending order" audit must pass.

 - Check heading outline - In DevTools, run: